 - Park your Mercedes and take off the front wheel where the latch is stuck.
 If both are stuck, take off both front wheels.

 - Remove the wheel liner completely or pry out part of the liner behind the fender on the forward part.

 - Use a long rod with a small bent tip to insert between the fender and headlight.
 Reach out to the hood latch and pull back on the small latch.

 - Pull on the hood latch release to open the hood.
 Use a flashlight and be patient.
 It may take anywhere from 5 min to 20 min to release the hood on the W221.

-- Once you get the hood open, remove the hood latch, and inspect the cable.
+- Once you open the hood, remove the latch and inspect the cable.
 There is a good chance the cable is off the latch.
 Spray lubricating oil on the hood latch and cable.

-Sometimes the hood may not open due to the fact that the latch is misaligned or the release is not pulling the latch.
+Sometimes the hood may not open because the latch is misaligned or the release is not pulling the latch.

 If that’s the case, try the following.

-- Have a friend put both hands at the front of the hood and push down the hood and keep it pushed.
+- Have a friend put both hands at the front of the hood, push down the hood, and keep it pushing.